dexidp/dex/Documentation/getting-started.md

 # Standup Dev Script

 A script which does almost everything in this guide exists at `contrib/standup-db.sh`.
-Read the comments inside before attemping to run it - it requires a little setup beforehand.
+Read the comments inside before attempting to run it - it requires a little setup beforehand.